 That being said, even $100 is a stretch for some.
 I don’t want that to stop you though.
 So here’s what I recommend if you have no money to invest in a business today.

-The Best Business to Start With $0 in the Bank
+The Best Low-Cost Business Ideas to Start With $0 in the Bank

 If you’ve got no money to your name but still want to start a business, don’t worry.
 Plenty of entrepreneurs got their start when they had nothing.